NewStrangeWorlds/FastChem/_sources/sections/pyfastchem.rst.txt

                             additional_columns_desc=None)

 All arguments are identical to those of the previous ASCII output function.
-The saved panda DataFrame contains the same columns and headers as the simple text output.
+The saved pandas DataFrame contains the same columns and headers as the simple text output.

 Condensate output script